solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![][40]

-In addition to the basic server monitoring aspects, Azure provides tools to monitor application query performance.
+In addition to the fundamental server monitoring aspects, Azure provides tools to monitor application query performance.
 Correcting or improving queries can lead to significant increases in the query throughput.
-Use the [Query Performance Insight tool] to analyze the longest-running queries and determine if it is possible to cache those items if they are deterministic within a set period, or modify the queries to increase their performance.
+Use the [Query Performance Insight tool] to:

+-   Analyze the longest-running queries and determine if it is possible to cache those items.
+-   If they are deterministic within a set period, modify the queries to increase their performance.

 In addition to the query performance insight tool, `Wait statistics` provides a view of the wait events that occur during the execution of a